sgalvagno/container/README.md

 Some dockerfiles

-+ python_container : to develop with Python
++ python_container : to develop with Python (without pandas)
++ pandas_container : to develop with Pandas